lightning/bolts/02-peer-protocol.md

   - MUST NOT send `stfu` if any of the sender's htlc additions, htlc removals or fee updates are pending for either peer.
   - MUST NOT send `stfu` twice.
+  - if it is replying to an `stfu`:
+    - MUST set `initiator` to 0
+  - otherwise:
+    - MUST set `initiator` to 1
   - MUST set `channel_id` to the id of the channel to quiesce.
   - MUST now consider the channel to be quiescing.
   - MUST NOT send an update message after `stfu`.